linode/docs/docs/development/python/use-scrapy-to-extract-data-from-html-tags.md

         cd ~/scrapy
         scrapy startproject linkChecker

-2. Go to your new Scrapy project and create a spider:
+2. Go to your new Scrapy project and create a spider.
+This guide uses a starting URL for scraping `http://www.example.com`.
+Adjust it to the web site you want to scrape.

         cd linkChecker
         scrapy genspider link_checker www.example.com